 The Companies Act requires that the board of directors shall have a set of rules of procedure governing its function and duties.
-The chairman of the board of directors shall procure that the board convenes whenever necessary and in addition ensure that all members receive due notice of any meeting.
+The chairman of the board of directors shall ensure that the board of directors are convened whenever necessary and, in addition, ensure that all members receive due notice of any meeting.